bluewaysw/pcgeos/TechDocs/Markdown/Tools/tini.md

 This key defines the location of the shared token database file.
 This key is most useful in network situations, when many users may be sharing a single token database, or when splitting the installation into a pre-installed and a user-specific part.
-The location should be a pathname on,y and not include the filename of the token database.
+The location should be a pathname only and not include the filename of the token database.

     sharedTokenDatabase = N:\NETFILES